A Taste of Flanders and the Great War (2-day tour)

 Flanders is a region in Belgium; the word Flanders means ‘flooded land’ and was originally a medieval state that contained parts of Belgium and Northern France.
 The main town in which fighting in Flanders took place was Ypres.
 In defending the town, a bulge was created in the opposing armies trench lines.
 This gave way to the term Salient.

-The British troops held this region from1914 until the end of the war.
-In that time four major battles took place and over 250,000 British and Commonwealth Soldiers died.
+The British troops held this region from October 1914 until the end of the war in 1918.
+In that time four major battles took place and over 250,000 British and Commonwealth soldiers died.
 To the British there is no more sacred a place than Ypres and this is reflected in the many memorials and 120 cemeteries in the region.

-This tour is ideal for the first time battlefield pilgrim.
-We visit the main sites and memorials within the region and also attend the Last post Ceremony at the Menin Gate.
+This tour is perfect for the first time battlefield pilgrim.
+We visit the main sites and memorials within the region and also attend the Last Post Ceremony at the Menin Gate.

 As we wind our way into Ypres we stop at the Yorkshire Trench.
 This piece of trench system was uncovered during building work and now gives you an idea of the construction of a frontline fighting trench.

-We then enter Ypres where you have free time to look around this beautiful town and sample the local food and beers in the many fine restaurants before visiting the Menin Gate for the Last Post Ceremony.
-After which we will board the coach and proceed to our hotel for an evening at leisure.
+We then enter Ypres where you have free time to look around this beautiful town and sample the local food and beers in the many fine restaurants before visiting the Menin Gate for the Last Post Ceremony that takes place every evening at 8pm.
+After which we will board the coach for the five minute journey to our hotel for an evening at leisure.

-Day Two: After breakfast we leave the hotel and resume our tour with a visit to Tyne Cot, the largest British War Cemetery in the world with 11,956 graves before moving on to look at Third Ypres, Passchendaele and the Canadian Memorial at Crest Farm.
+Day Two: After breakfast we leave the hotel and resume our tour with a visit to Tyne Cot, the largest British War Cemetery in the world with 11,965 graves and around the boundary stands the Tyne Cot Memorial with the names of some 35,000 men of the British and New Zealand forces who have no known grave.
+We then move on to look at Third Ypres, Passchendaele and the Canadian Memorial at Crest Farm.

 ADS at Essex Farm Cemetery